SelfControlApp/selfcontrol/README.markdown

 Known Bugs
 ----------
-* Mac version requires password, once to block, once to unblock
+* Mac version requires password, messy workaround
-* Does not work on Windows
+* Does not work on OS X
 * Quitting means you have to re run the app, and let is finish the countdown

 To Do